JunhongXu/JunhongXu.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='https://vail.sice.indiana.edu/'>Vehicle Autonomy and Intelligence Lab at Indiana University, Bloomington</a>.
+# subtitle: <a href='https://vail.sice.indiana.edu/'>Vehicle Autonomy and Intelligence Lab at Indiana University, Bloomington</a>.

 profile:
   align: right
   image: profile.jpg
   image_circular: false # crops the image to make it circular
   # address: >